-1918 Jerome Robbins born today.
-The choreographer spent most of his early career moving easily between the worlds of classical ballet and Broadway, choreographing and/or directing classics including On the Town, West Side Story, Gypsy, Peter Pan, Fiddler on the Roof, A Funny Thing Happened on the Way to the Forum and The King and I. In 1989, just nine years before his death, his career was celebrated in the Tony-winning musical revue, Jerome Robbins' Broadway.
+1918 Jerome Robbins is born.
+The choreographer spends most of his early career moving easily between the worlds of classical ballet and Broadway, choreographing and/or directing classics including On the Town, West Side Story, Gypsy, Peter Pan, Fiddler on the Roof, A Funny Thing Happened on the Way to the Forum, and The King and I. In 1989, just nine years before his death, his career is celebrated in the Tony-winning musical revue, Jerome Robbins' Broadway.

-1968 George White, who was most commonly known for his productions of Scandals, the vaudevillian revues that rivaled the Ziegfeld Follies of the Jazz Age, dies today.
+1968 George White, who was most commonly known for his productions of Scandals—the vaudevillian revues that rivaled the Ziegfeld Follies of the Jazz Age—dies at age 77.
 His revues, which usually starred the legendary W.C.
 Fields, were staples of 1920s theatre.

 1979 The New York Times adopts a policy of allowing reviews of major productions to be based on preview performances rather than opening nights.
 Broadway producers were in dismay about this and were outright furious when Walter Kerr (of the Times) had requested, and received, free preview tickets for shows of the season, while those same requests by critics for other major newspapers and magazines weren't honored.

-1984 Charles Dutton and Theresa Merritt star tonight in August Wilson's first big Broadway success, Ma Rainey's Black Bottom, opening at the Cort Theatre.
-This play takes place at a Ma Rainey recording session, during which she is having trouble with one of her musicians.
+1984 Charles Dutton and Theresa Merritt star in August Wilson's first big Broadway success, Ma Rainey's Black Bottom, opening at the Cort Theatre.
+The play takes place at a Ma Rainey recording session, during which she is having trouble with one of her musicians.
 Frank Rich, in the New York Times, states that "This play is a searing inside account of what white racism does to its victims."
-The show will run 275 performances, and then Wilson will go on to write the 1986 hit, Fences, which starred James Earl Jones, and The Piano Lesson.
-Both the latter win Pulitzer Prizes.
+The production runs 275 performances.
+Wilson goes on to write the Pulitzer Prize-winning dramas Fences and The Piano Lesson.

 2002 An American troupe debuts the musical 42nd Street in Moscow, performing in English.